GLOBAL MARKETS-ECB to go easy; Brexit goes sour

 In Asian trading, MSCI's broadest index for the region .MIAP00000PUS eased 0.4%, with Japan's Nikkei .N225 ending 0.2% lower.
 Both are up more than 60% from March lows.

-S&P 500 futures EScv1 were 0.1% higher after the Nasdaq .IXIC dropped 2% on Wednesday, when U.S. regulators filed lawsuits again Facebook FB.O alleging the company used its dominance to buy or crush rivals, harming competition.
+S&P 500 futures EScv1 were holding 0.1% higher, however, after the Nasdaq .IXIC dropped 2% on Wednesday, when U.S. regulators filed lawsuits against Facebook FB.O alleging the company used its dominance to buy or crush rivals, harming competition.

 S&P Dow Jones Indices then said it would remove 10 Chinese companies from its equities indices and several others from its bond indices overnight.
 It followed a move by Donald Trump's outgoing administration to ban U.S. investors from buying certain Chinese securities.